How to Prepare for CLAT in 3 Months?

 In this section, you’ll be expected to go through multiple 450-word essays and answer the questions that follow them.
 Sourced from contemporary works, historical fiction, and relevant non-fiction, these passages will be at a normal 12th-standard course level.
 Here are the topics and types of questions you will face:

-• Read and comprehend the main point discussed in the passage, as well as any arguments and viewpoints discussed or set out in the passage
+- Read and comprehend the main point discussed in the passage, as well as any arguments and viewpoints discussed or set out in the passage

-• Draw inferences and conclusions based on the passage
+- Draw inferences and conclusions based on the passage

-• Summarise the passage
+- Summarize the passage

-• Compare and contrast the different arguments or viewpoints set out in the passage
+- Compare and contrast the different arguments or viewpoints set out in the passage.

 CLAT current affairs and GK important topics

-• Contemporary events of significance from India and the world
+- Contemporary events of significance from India and the world

-• Arts and Culture
+- Arts and Culture

-• International affairs
+- International affairs

-• Historical events of continuing significance
+- Historical events of continuing significance

 CLAT legal reasoning important topics

 This is one of the most exciting and challenging sections of CLAT.
 The 450-word passages focus on legal material, philosophical enquiries, and public policy issues.
-While the exam-conducting body of CLAT has made it clear that students require no prior legal knowledge, our mentors suggest that a basic understanding of contemporary legal and moral issues can be of great help.
+While the exam-conducting body of CLAT has made it clear that students require no prior legal knowledge, our mentors suggest that a basic understanding of contemporary legal and moral issues can greatly help.
 It’ll help you better apply your ideas to the given legal scenarios.
 The broad overview of the most essential topics looks like this:

-• Identify and infer the rules and principles set out in the passage
+- Identify and infer the rules and principles set out in the passage

-• Apply such rules and principles to various fact situations
+- Apply such rules and principles to various fact situations

-• Understand how changes to the rules or principles may alter their application to different fact situations
+- Understand how changes to the rules or principles may alter their application to different fact situations

 CLAT logical reasoning important topics